ilias-ant/pydatagovgr/CONTRIBUTING.md

 ```

 ## What are you talking about 😕?
 If you are not familiar with the Github contributing process and all the above sound gibberish, despair not!
-You can always take a look at [this practical guide](https://www.gun.io/blog/how-to-github-fork-branch-and-pull-request).
+You can always take a look at [this very practical guide](https://github.com/firstcontributions/first-contributions).
 If again this does not help, please do contact me via email or via the issue tracker and i will be glad to help in any way!

 Thank you! :heart: